Laamy/VTableDumper/README.md

 private:
     virtual void function_295();
 public:
-    virtual void Actor::isInLiquid(MaterialType a1, IConstBlockSource const& a2, AABB const& a3, std::vector<AABB a4, std::allocator<AABB>> const& a5, +38↓o a6);
+    virtual void isInLiquid(MaterialType a1, IConstBlockSource const& a2, AABB const& a3, std::vector<AABB a4, std::allocator<AABB>> const& a5, +38↓o a6);
     virtual void getLiquidAABB(AABB const& a1, MaterialType a2, :loc_5359755↓o... a3);
 private:
     virtual void function_298();